Suzani embroidery is a unique traditional craft and art practiced by women living in Central Asia.

 Suzanis of each region have their own local very distinctive features, but many designs and motifs have become intermingled and merged between areas also, often making it quite difficult to identify exactly where some suzanis originate from.

-Often the meanings of the more ancient inherited symbols may have been lost and forgotten, but are still being used as decorative elements in contemporary suzani design, and they can carry a powerful message to those who understand them still.
+Often the meanings of the more ancient inherited symbols may have been lost and forgotten, but are still being used as decorative elements in contemporary suzani design.
+They can still carry a powerful message to those who understand them still.

 Astral and solar symbols predominate in Tashkent and in Samarkand Suzanis, and have their roots in the ancient way of life of the nomadic and settled cultures of this area.
 The artisans believed that using these astral patterns provided the heaven's protection, and are connected with Zoroastrianism, the Sun cult and the ancient Fertility cult.